What is the Civics Exam?

 When is the deadline to take the Civics Exam?

 Students can take the exam at any point prior to the date degrees are available on transcripts each term.
-Please refer to the Student Academic Calendar (Links to an external site.)Links to an external site. for specific dates.
+Please refer to the Student Academic Calendar for specific dates.
 If you pass the exam after the date degrees are available on transcripts, you will graduate at the end of the following term.

 I passed the exam as an OTC student, but I’m transferring to a different school.
 Do I have to take it again?